Estimated reading time: 4 minutes

 Benoît Boitard

-Benoît has been a member of Sciforma's marketing team since 2020.
-Previously, he had multiple professional experiences, working in particular as a digital strategy consultant, both in emerging start-ups and in large companies.
+Benoît has multiple professional experiences, working in particular as a digital strategy consultant, both in emerging start-ups and in large companies.
 These diverse experiences have imbued him with a global vision of project management in traditional and agile working environments.